miami57/datasciencecoursera/HelloWorld.md

 ## This is a markdown file

-Here is some regular tesxt.
+Here is some regular text.

  * bullet 1